martahdez90/calculator/README.md

 We would like to automate testing of this application.

 - What kind of tests would you implement?
+I would implement unit testing to validate that each unit of the software code performs as expected.
-Why?
+- Why?
+To see if every part of the application works and avoid future bugs

 **Bonus**: Implement the tests.